Ani-Moopa/Moopa/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

+> This means that if you choose to use or host this site for your own purposes, you are also required to release the source code of any modifications or improvements you make to this project.
+This open-source ethos is central to the project's philosophy.

 ## Contact